mindsublimes/react-typescript-task/README.md

 npm run dev
 ```

-Your project will now be running in development mode and should be accessible at `http://localhost:3000` (or the port specified in your configuration).
+Your project will now be running in development mode and should be accessible at `http://localhost:5173`.

 ## Project Structure